By

 Rest assured, there are steps you can take to pinpoint the issue.
 Sometimes it's an issue isolated within your home network, while other times it’s a widespread outage or planned maintenance conducted by your internet service provider.

-Here’s what to do if your internet goes down, so you can get back online ASAP.
+Here’s what to do if you have an internet outage in Singapore, so you can get back online ASAP.

 If you can’t access the internet, you might be experiencing a broadband outage.